Kitware/vtk-js/CONTRIBUTING.md

     For more information see: [Setup]

-4. Run the [developer setup script] to prepare your VTK-JS work tree:
+4. Run the [developer setup script] to prepare your vtk.js work tree:

         $ npm install